Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 "Fucking terrifying, [[Grayson]] remind me again, Where did you learn how to do that?" -N "no need to remind you.
 I never told you in the first place" - G "Yeah, that was kind of the hint.
 I was gonna be, you know, like decent about it.
 But seriously, What school are you from?" - N
-"I learned it in my Clan hold and then a lot of practicing with Shelalu" - G "Interesting don't believe i've ever heard of Dwarven-based martial arts but it makes sense, you know?
+"I learned it in my Clan hold and then a lot of practicing with [[Shelalu Andosana|Shelalu]]" - G "Interesting don't believe i've ever heard of Dwarven-based martial arts but it makes sense, you know?
 I just expected.
 It would be more...
 She makes a motion arounds graysons outline and then almost picks it up and throws it.
 "I was expecting more of that from dwarven martial arts" - N

-While this conversation was happening shoko strokes his chin over the remains of the defeated jelly.
+While this conversation was happening [[shoko]] strokes his chin over the remains of the defeated jelly.
 "I think I think that might have been a surprise left for us by the shadows.
 In which case, if this is their idea of a trap, then I don't think we have much to worry about from their trappings of the castle" - S

-Ukshaka had made herself busy through this conversation as well readying a place for a fire and with help from [[Ochitsuite Arashi|Ochi]] who had began gathering wood.
+[[Ukshaka]] had made herself busy through this conversation as well readying a place for a fire and with help from [[Ochitsuite Arashi|Ochi]] who had began gathering wood.

 [[Naoto no Hatsuyuki|Noe]] queiting surveyed the area noticing very large bird footprints alongside human prints.
 [[Ochitsuite Arashi|Ochi]] sees her staring once the fire is started and also gazes upon them ponderously